-This post about tips for the cutest Paris family photos contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This post about tips for the cutest Paris family photos was written by family travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Planning a trip to Paris with your family and want some beautiful photos to remember it by?

 We’ve been there twice and know all the best spots for professional family portraits.
 Plus, we’ll give you tips on what to wear so everyone looks their best in the photos.

 You’ll have beautiful photos of your family to hang on your walls and cherish forever.

 Check out our guide today and you’ll have everything you need to know for a successful photo shoot in Paris with your family.

 You’ll be able to relax and enjoy your time in one of the most beautiful cities in the world knowing that everything is taken care of by a professional photographer in Paris.

 Don’t have time to read a bunch of Paris blog posts and reviews?
 Here are some of our top picks for visiting Paris with kids.

 - Scavenger Hunt at the Musee d’Orsay (my kids voted this the BEST thing they did in Paris)